wuwudawen/wuwudawen.github.io/_pages/about.md

 My Ph.D. research focuses on leveraging machine learning models to tackle various challenging optimization problems and can be divided into two main parts:

-* (1) Employing CNN-based models to predict Nash equilibria in game theory, as explored in papers 1, 3, 4, and 10.
+* (1) Employing CNN-based models to predict Nash equilibria in game theory, as explored in references 1, 3, 4, and 10.
-* (2) Utilizing Physics-Informed Neural Networks to address constrained nonlinear optimization problems, including but not limited to convex optimization, which is the focus of papers 2, 5, 6, 7, 8, and 9.
+* (2) Utilizing Physics-Informed Neural Networks to address constrained nonlinear optimization problems, including but not limited to convex optimization, which is the focus of references 2, 5, 6, 7, 8, and 9.

 ## Education
 * **B.S.** in School of Economics and Management, Civil Aviation University of China, 2013-2017.